revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ---

-8. What are the advantages of python over other programming languages?
+8. What are the advantages of using python over other programming languages?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

 Python offers some key features that makes it different from other programming languages such as:
-- Easy to code: any non- programmer can also learn python basics in few hours but that is not true with Java or C++.
+- Easy to code: any non- programmer can learn python basics in few hours but that is not true with Java or C++.
-- No need to remember where to add curly braces({}) or semi-colon (;) throughout the program.
+- Not necessary to remember where to add curly braces({}) or semi-colon (;) throughout the program.
 - It is dynamically typed means, we don't need to specify the type of variable as the variable type is decided at the run time.
-- It has a large set of libraries that provides built-in functions and modules so that every time we don't have to write the code for every single thing.
+- It has a large set of libraries that provides built-in functions and modules so that each time we don't have to write the code for every single thing.
 </details>

 ---
 9. How do you differentiate between Interpreter and Compiler?
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-These are the following differences between Interpreter and Compiler:
 - Compiler translates our program in a single run, whereas Interpreter translates our program line by line.
 - In terms of CPU utilization, Compiler utilizes more CPU than Interpreter.
-- In compilation all the errors in the program are shown in the end together, whereas in Interpreter errors of the code are shown line by line.
+- During compilation, all the errors in the program are displayed in the end together, whereas in Interpreter errors of the code are displayed line by line.
-- As the code size increases Complier takes more time to Scan a code compared to Interpreters.
+- As the code size increases, complier takes more time to scan a code compared to Interpreters.
 - Example: C, C++, java, etc are based on Compiler whereas Python, Ruby, MATLAB, etc are interpreted language.
 </details>

 ---

-10. Is Python an Interpreted language or Compiled?
+10. Is Python an Interpreted or Compiled language?
 ![Complex](https://github.com/krishnagopika/githubpages/blob/main/hard.jpg)
 <details><summary> <b>Show Answer</b> </summary>

-- Python is an Interpreted language because it checks our code line by line not all together.
+Python is an Interpreted language because it checks the code line by line not all together.
 For example suppose there are 2 errors in your code one in line 3 and other one in line 4.
 When you run the code it will only throw error for line 3 in console( output screen) but not  for line 4.
 The reason behind it is that it checks the code one line at a time.
 </details>

 ---